KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 In contrast, KusionStack attempts to help developers work with an abstract app delivery model and also makes it easier for different roles to collaborate to build and manage the abstraction.
 KusionStack natively supports scalability, automation, and high performance for enterprise-level requirements.
 KusionStack works in a Kubernetes-first way and leverages Terraform to manage non-Kubernetes resources.

-**vs. Pulumi**

-Pulumi is a programmable technology stack that combines a GPL(general purpose language) SDK and the Terraform technology framework.
-In terms of programming capabilities, Pulumi provides well-designed multi-GPL client SDKs and fully builds a Terraform-like engine and Provider framework.

-KusionStack tries to provide a coding method with low noise, low side effects, limited functions, and easy automation and governance, while GPL is overkill and difficult to automate and govern uniformly.
-In addition, Pulumi helps users write a client-side runtime to access the server, while KusionStack allows users to write runtime-independent config, constraints, and policies, thereby bringing better left-shift stability.
-From a technical point of view, KusionStack works in a Kubernetes-first way and leverages Terraform to manage non-Kubernetes resources.

 **vs. CD systems (eg KubeVela, ArgoCD)**

 CD systems are usually sourced in some declarative format and complete automated delivery and configuration drift reconciliation through Pull, Push, or the combination of Pull & Push.
 The Kusion engine can be regarded as a CD engine implementation in the push mode.
 If you have adopted a CD system, KusionStack can be integrated with it, such as reconciling Kusion models through ArgoCD or writing codify OAM model and running with KubeVela, etc.